-Mask specifying which bits of the specified process' affinity mask are to be modified.
+The select-mask argument specifies which bits of the specified process's affinity mask are to be modified.
 The select_mask argument is the 32- or 64-bit address of a quadword bit vector wherein a bit, when set, specifies that the corresponding CPU position in the mask is to be modified.